Heidi is one of four sisters who maintain a close relationship with each other despite busy schedules and family life.

 - They are part of your support system.

 - They are part of your family history.

 Your sisters are your family, and nothing is more important than your family!

 Before I left for college, it never occurred to me that I would have to work to keep in contact with my sisters.
 They are my sisters; how could I not see them?
 My view was a little naïve.
 Even after moving back home, our relationship was not the same as before I left.
 We each had grown up and were developing our own separate lives.
 As our own separate families grew, our close ties as sisters drifted a little, and we realized we needed to work a bit harder to keep it together.

 A few reasons sisterly ties drift:

-Not only do you have to coordinate work schedules, then you have to figure out schedules with your kids and other family matters.
+- Individual Family Responsibilities: Not only do you have to coordinate work schedules, but you have to figure out schedules with your kids and other family matters.
 It can be hard to squeeze in the time.